inertz/inertz-script/README.md

 │   ├── calculator.is   # Simple calculator
 │   ├── arrays-objects.is # Arrays and objects demo
 │   ├── for-loops.is    # For loops demonstration
-│   └── break-continue.is # Break and continue examples
+│   ├── break-continue.is # Break and continue examples
+│   └── array-methods.is # Array methods demonstration
 └── README.md
 ```